NEW: 3 are dead at two "separate crime scenes," police say

 According to a statement from the Casper police, “there were no firearms involved in the crime, and the victim’s injuries were caused by a sharp-edged weapon.”
 It was not immediately clear how the three people – one of whom as a faculty member at Casper College – were killed.

 Police Chief Chris Walsh did not immediately identify the three dead but said one was a woman and two were men, including the suspect.
 All of them knew each other, he added.

 Authorities got their first call shortly after 9 a.m.
 MT (11 a.m.
-ET) about “a traumatic injury on the campus of Casper College."
-Officers arrived within minutes, according to Walsh, and found "multiple victims."
+ET) about “a traumatic injury on the campus of Casper College.”
+About 33 law enforcement officers from various agencies arrived within minutes, according to Walsh.

 Casper College subsequently went on lockdown, as did the Natrona County Schools, as authorities tried to ascertain what happened.

 As they investigated, authorities found the three bodies at “two separate crime scenes.”

 “There is no one at large, and there’s no threat of violence or anything like that,” Walsh told reporters early Friday afternoon.